Yuri Orlov, physicist who became a symbol of Soviet dissent, dies at 96

 But while Khrushchev was the Communist Party’s first secretary, Dr. Orlov was a 31-year-old junior scientist.
 Soviet leaders condemned his “hostile outbursts” and expelled him from the party.
 He was fired from his institute, criticized in the pages of Pravda and forced to continue his scientific career in Armenia.

-Soon after returning to Moscow in 1972, he started the Amnesty International office and lost his physics job once again.
+Soon after returning to Moscow in 1972, he became a founding member of the Amnesty International office and lost his physics job once again.
 Physicists were being recruited to sign a letter denouncing Sakharov for his human rights work, but Dr. Orlov refused, instead writing a cheeky letter to Soviet leader Leonid Brezhnev.

 Known as “13 Questions to Brezhnev,” the document criticized the campaign against Sakharov while suggesting political and economic reforms, including “abolition of censorship of the press, free exchange of information, glasnost,” a term that Gorbachev would later use as a political slogan.